7 key areas for supporting your Year 1 child with maths and English

 In Year 1, the foundations for times tables are put in place, as children learn to count in 2s, 5s, and 10s.

-At home, use visual prompts for number sequence, so they really understand what the numbers mean, and don’t just learn by rote.
+At home, use visual prompts for number sequences, so they really understand what the numbers mean, and don’t just learn by rote.

 So, for instance, for 2s have pairs of socks lined up, and get them to count along the row in 2s, finding out how many individual socks there are together.